 - DPA Personnel Transaction Supervisors and Personnel Transaction Staff Memorandum dated August 7, 2001.

 517. Retiring Employees

-When an employee retires, the Personnel Office must complete and submit a new STD.
-692 to CalPERS Health Account Services in order to establish the dental deduction in CalPERS' retirement system.
+When an employee retires, the personnel office must complete and submit a new STD.
+692 to CalPERS HAS in order to establish the dental deduction in CalPERS' retirement system.
 To continue dental coverage into retirement, with no break in coverage, an employee must be enrolled in a dental plan on the day of separation from employment and retire within 120 days following separation.
 This is not an event to add dependents.
 An employee who retires within the 120 days but elects not to enroll in dental may do so during any subsequent open enrollment period.
 All dental coverage enrollments continued into retirement within the required period, will be processed by CalPERS with no break in dental coverage.

-A retiring State employee may enroll self and dependents into a dental plan into retirement, even though they were not enrolled in a dental plan at the time of separation.
-The enrollment may be completed if the retiree was eligible to enroll as an employee at the time of separation for retirement, retires within 120 days of separation and receives any State retirement allowance.
-Upon election to enroll by the retiring employee, the Personnel Office is to complete and submit a new STD.
-692 to CalPERS Health Account Services in order to establish the dental deduction in the retirement payroll system.
-An employee who retires within the 120 days of separation with eligibility to enroll into a dental plan upon retirement, but elects not to enroll in a dental plan may do so during any subsequent open enrollment period by contacting CalPERS Health Account Services, Eligibility and Enrollment Section.
+A retiring state employee may enroll self and dependents into a dental plan into retirement, even though they were not enrolled in a dental plan at the time of separation.
+The enrollment may be completed if the retiree was eligible to enroll as an employee at the time of separation for retirement, retires within 120 days of separation and receives any state retirement allowance.
+Upon election to enroll by the retiring employee, the personnel office is to complete and submit a new STD.
+692 to CalPERS HAS in order to establish the dental deduction in the retirement payroll system.
+An employee who retires within the 120 days of separation with eligibility to enroll into a dental plan upon retirement, but elects not to enroll in a dental plan may do so during any subsequent open enrollment period by contacting CalPERS HAS, Eligibility and Enrollment Section.
 All dental coverage enrollments continued into retirement within the required period, will be processed by CalPERS.

 Mail or fax STD.
 692 to: